WeCanCodeIT/CSlides/src/fundamentals/operators-and-expressions/index.md

 - Finally what is up with <mark>ageThree % ageOne</mark> giving us a result of <mark>10</mark>?

-- Do we have any math genius's in the classroom?
-Can anyone quess why we are getting the results we are getting?
+- Do we have any math geniuses in the classroom?
+Can anyone guess why we are getting the results we are getting?

-## Its all about whats left over
+## It's all about what's left over

-- The modulus operator will give us the <mark>remainder</mark> in a division caluclation.
+- The modulus operator will give us the <mark>remainder</mark> in a division calculation.

 - When you look at both operators <mark>/</mark> and <mark>%</mark> they are each responsible for returning one of the two values we would expect perfoming normal division.

-- Lets look at some easy examples for mod.
+- Let's look at some easy examples for mod.

  <div class="fragment">
 <div float="right"><img src="./resources/mod.png" /></div>
 </div>

 <div class="fragment">
-The modulus operator will have my useful benefits in coding, so make sure you understand the modulus concept.
+The modulus operator will have many useful benefits in coding, so make sure you understand the modulus concept.
 </div>

 -Here is a referance chart you can use to refresh your memory on what we have learned so far.